grenack/Code-Blockers/linux.md

-##Installation of a Minecraft Raspberry Server
+###Installation of a Minecraft Server on Ubuntu

-### Raspberry Pi Model
-It is recommended we use Raspberry 3 with its 1Gigabyte of RAM and a quad core ARM cpu.n\This version does not need overclocking configurations.
-We can download the OS for installation on your raspberry usb micro sd [here](https://www.raspberrypi.org/downloads/raspbian/).
-Using [etch]()we can make our micro sd card bootable.
-The Rasbian Stretch version is preferable and you can decide between the Lite or Desktop images.

-### Why Raspberry Pi
-We will use a raspberry Pi for test purposes and to start a small minecraft server for a lan server.
-The tested environment shall be transferable into a dedicated server provided.
-This dedicated server shall have its server.properties file reconfigured to accomodate the bigger server on a dedicated Linux hardware with Intel/AMD processors.
-In addition, since Rasbian is a debian distribution, all configurations and instructions would work on Debian servers.
+### Ubuntu Server
+This will be installed on sootsplash.csci2461.com, a server hosted by Digital Ocean.

-## Login to your Pi
+###Login to your server
- Via using your console

- Via using ssh: ssh pi@address
+ Via using ssh: ssh `useraccount`@sootsplash.csci2461.com

 ### Download Java
 Minecraft requires Java to run.
 We will download the latest Oracle Java.
 We will change to the /opt directory, use wget to download and accept Oracle agreements and then extract contents to the opt folder.
 The following command will help us;
 - `cd /opt`
-- `sudo wget --no-cookies --no-check-certificate --header "Cookie: gpw_e24=http%3A%2F%2Fwww.oracle.com%2F; oraclelicense=accept-securebackup-cookie" http://download.oracle.com/otn-pub/java/jdk/8u161-b12/2f38c3b165be4555a1fa6e98c45e0808/jdk-8u161-linux-arm32-vfp-hflt.tar.gz`
+- `wget --no-cookies --no-check-certificate --header "Cookie: gpw_e24=http%3A%2F%2Fwww.oracle.com%2F; oraclelicense=accept-securebackup-cookie" http://download.oracle.com/otn-pub/java/jdk/8u161-b12/2f38c3b165be4555a1fa6e98c45e0808/jdk-8u161-linux-x64.tar.gz`
-- `sudo tar -zxvf jdk-8u161-linux-arm32-vfp-hflt.tar.gz`
+- `tar -zxvf jdk-8u161-linux-x64.tar.gz`
 ### Configuration of Java
 We will configure the Java environment to permit our our system access the java binary and compiler necessary in building our minecraft server.
 We will use the following commands;